sheldonhull/sheldonhull.hugo/content/blog/2019-11-04-getting-starting-with-python-for-data-exploration.md

 ---
 date: 2019-11-19T16:51:08.000+00:00
-title: Getting Starting With Python For Data Exploration
+title: Getting Started With Python For Data Exploration
 slug: getting-starting-with-python-for-data-exploration
 excerpt: To get started with running python queries with SQL Server is actually pretty easy.
 I waited far too long to tackle this, thinking it was much harder than it